-Under the terms and subject to the conditions contained in an underwriting agreement dated as of the date of this prospectus, the underwriters named below, for whom J.P.
-Morgan Securities LLC, Barclays Capital Inc. and CIBC World Markets Corp. are acting as representatives, have severally agreed to purchase from us on a firm commitment basis the following respective numbers of units:
+Under the terms and subject to the conditions contained in an underwriting agreement dated as of the date of this prospectus, we have agreed to sell to the underwriters named below, for whom • and • are acting as representatives, the following respective numbers of units:

 Underwriters Number of Units

-J.P.
-Morgan Securities LLC

-Barclays Capital Inc.

-CIBC World Markets Corp.
+•

+•

 Total 30,000,000

-The underwriting agreement provides that the obligations of the underwriters to purchase the units included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The underwriters are obligated to purchase all the units in the offering if any are purchased, other than those units covered by the over-allotment option described below.
+The underwriting agreement provides that the underwriters are obligated to purchase all the units in the offering if any are purchased, other than those units covered by the over-allotment option described below.

 We have granted to the underwriters a 45-day option to purchase on a pro rata basis up to 4,500,000 additional units at the initial public offering price, less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of units.
-To the extent the option is exercised, the underwriters must purchase a number of additional units approximately proportionate to their initial purchase commitment.
-Any units issued or sold under the option will be issued and sold on the same terms and conditions as the other units that are the subject of this offering.